Commercial General Liability insurance protects business organizations from financial loss.

 Liability suits are a common occurrence, and a lawsuit can have a negative impact on your business.
 Even if you think you won’t face a claim, a general liability policy is a wise investment for protecting against the unexpected.

-Contact your Leavitt Pacific Ins.
-Brokers insurance advisor to ensure you have the right coverage in place to protect your business.
+Contact your Farmer Woods Group insurance advisor to ensure you have the right coverage in place to protect your business.